noiseprotocol/noise_spec/noise.md

 application protocol can send the `n` value used for encrypting each transport message alongside that message.
-On receiving such a message the recipient would call the `SetNonce()` function on the receiving `CipherState` using the received nonce.
-Recipients doing this must track the received `n` values and reject repeated values to prevent replay attacks.
+On receiving such a message the recipient would call the `SetNonce()` function on the receiving `CipherState` using the received `n` value.

+Recipients doing this must track the received `n` values for which decryption was successful and reject any message which repeats such a value, to prevent replay attacks.

 11.5.
 Half-duplex protocols
 ----------------------------